leikareipa/leikareipa.github.io/desktop/Wrapperit/Pelit/Ignition/Glide-2-S3d/readme.txt

 This is a Glide-to-S3d wrapper optimized for Ignition.
-ArtisaaniSoft, 2025.
+Sigmoid Colon, 2025.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,